 Do your best

-Don’t leave any question unanswered
+Don’t leave any questions unanswered

 Substantive procedures are a major area of the Audit and Assurance course, so you need to learn substantive procedures very defectively.